FuketsuBaka/rainloop-plugin-mysql-change-password/README.md

 ## Installation

-Download the repo to your rainloop plugins folder `[rainloop root]/data/_data_/_default_/plugins/`, open `MysqlChangePasswordDriver.php` file to fill your MySQL connection info in $config parameter, save, then it works.
+1. Download the repo to your rainloop plugins folder `[rainloop root]/data/_data_/_default_/plugins/` and name as `mysql-change-password`.
+2. Open `MysqlChangePasswordDriver.php` file to fill your MySQL connection info in $config parameter, save.
+3. Log-in Rainloop admin and enable `mysql-change-password` plugin.

+It works.

 ## 說明